 Contra: I think this is a bad idea for social media newbies.
 I start getting a feel for a network when I signup and figure my way around the profile I have to fill out.
 Find out what images I can use, how many words the bio allows me.
 I take a sneak at some other accounts to see what they are doing and figure out what I might want to copy.
 This is all part of mastering a new social network.
 Having someone else setting up all of these accounts sounds to me like missing an opportunity to get to know the basics of these networks.
 Getting active in these networks would then cost me much more effort or even worse I might be missing some crucial points.

 I find it rather dangerous to start an activity on any social network with marketing automation.
-My way would always be: Try out something manually and then see if there is a tool which can help me with what works for me.
+My way would always be: Try out something manually and then see if there is a tool that can help me with what works for me.
 For average people, I do not think this automatic setup saves time.
 I think you are going to lose this time again later when you lack the basic understanding of a network you are already a member of.

 2. Get email notifications of mentions in social media with Mention

 Pro: I think this is a good idea in the beginning.
 When you are just starting out, you want to know when someone starts talking to you.
-Especially for Twitter the email notifications of Twitter itself might be totally sufficient.
+Especially for Twitter, the email notifications of Twitter itself might be totally sufficient.

 3. Curate and Share Content with IFTTT, Feedly and Buffer